oxterisk/cookiesconsentjs/README.md

 }
 ```

 When using a Google Analytics service it is necessary to call the **cc-ga.js** module before the main library.
-[See example](https://www.oxterisk.com/projects/cookies-consent-js/ccjs-examples/ccjs-google-analytics-cookie/)

 ```HTML
 <script src="modules/cc-ga.js"></script>
 <script src="cookiesconsent.min.js"></script>
 ```

 When using Google Tag Manager service it is necessary to call the **cc-gtm.js** module before the main library.
-[See example](https://www.oxterisk.com/projects/cookies-consent-js/ccjs-examples/ccjs-google-tag-manager-cookie/)

 ```HTML
 <script src="modules/cc-gtm.js"></script>